Access the entire site.

 Robots.txt instructions and their importance

-Now that you know what robots.txt is, you you need to learn how to use it correctly.
+Now that you know what robots.txt is, you need to learn how to use it properly.

 User-agent